 - Usually brighter lighting.

 - Use indoors or outdoors.

-- It easily hangs on a nail or sets on a flat surface like a table.
+- It easily hangs on a nail or sits flat like a table.

-- Depending on use, some burn through batteries quicker.
+- Depending on use, some burn through batteries quickly.

 - Somewhat large and a bit bulkier

 - Some use D or C-size batteries, which are expensive if they’re not rechargeable

 7. Motion Sensor Under Counter Magnetic Lighting Bars